Law Careers

 Some firms will have summer deadlines, whereas others will recruit throughout the year.
 Use firms' specific recruitment webpages to check specific deadlines and requirements.

-If you find that it is not possible to obtain a training contract after completing your LPC, the SRA has confirmed you may still qualify as a solicitor by obtaining 2 years' full time or equivalent Qualifying Work Experience (QWE) and passing the SQE 2 assessment.
+However, if you you decide to embark on an LPC and then cannot secure a Training Contract, the SRA has confirmed you may still qualify as a solicitor by obtaining 2 years' full time or equivalent Qualifying Work Experience (QWE) and passing the SQE 2 assessment.
+This is likely to be a more expensive route to qualification though, as you will incur both LPC and then SQE preparation and assessment costs.